Adroiti/docs-for-code-review-tools/RuboCop/Performance-Casecmp.md

-Pattern: Unused `casecmp`
+Pattern: Missing use of `casecmp`

 Issue: -

 ## Description

-This cop identifies places where a case-insensitive string comparison can better be implemented using `casecmp`.
+This rule identifies places where a case-insensitive string comparison can better be implemented using `casecmp`.

-### Example
+## Examples

 ```ruby
 # bad